The progression from websites of old to AnubianHost is my current site.

 Oh yeah, the server up-time is higher then Furaffinity too! – S

-Some people in this day and age may view “paying for a blog” to be a little absurd when there’s so many free sites out there.
+Some people in this day and age may view “paying for a blog” to be a little absurd when there are so many free sites out there.
 The truth is when you are providing content to those sites.
 Who are you helping?
-Is the content you make and create helping the guy running the site get a higher ranking then even you?
+Is the content you make and create helping the guy running the site get a higher ranking than even you?
 Shouldn’t your art and your blog be your credit?
 It takes a little more time learning the ins and outs of WordPress.
-But the level of customization is totally worth every penny.
+But the level of customization is worth every penny.
 And don’t trust other web providers which claim to be ‘unlimited’ because there is a wall on everything!
 I have been with AnubianHost for 3 and a half years at the time of this blog.
 And hope they continue to grow.